 Why is your protocol significant?
 OR What key questions can this method help answer?

-Stefan Schiller: The remainse e___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Stefan Schiller: The efficient assembly of supramolecular structures for minimal cell design and drug delivery remainschallenging.
+Here we demonstrate efficientassembly protocols that yield defined supramolecular structures based on amphiphilic elastin-like proteins.

 What is the main advantage of this technique?

-Author Name:.___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Andreas Schreiber: The presented assembly protocols generate versatile supramolecular structures with adaptable physicochemical properties such as vesicles, fibers and coacervates.
+Protein Membrane-Based Compartments demonstrate phase separation behavior and allow the encapsulation of chemically diverse fluorescent cargo molecules..

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.